How to use Flask-SocketIO to create real-time applications (WebSockets) with Python

-Flask-SocketIO uses a WebSocket implementation of the JavaScript Socket.IO library, which is cross-browser compatible and supports room creation to handle multiple simultaneous connections.
-In addition, it provides functions to send messages to the client and receive messages from the client in real time.
+Flask-SocketIO uses a WebSocket implementation from the JavaScript Socket.IO library, which is compatible with multiple browsers and supports the creation of rooms to handle multiple simultaneous connections.
+Additionally, it provides functions for sending messages to the client and receiving messages from the client in real-time.

-Communication between clients and servers is part of any application available today that is on the Internet.
+Communication between clients and servers is part of any application available on the Internet today.
 Web sockets are a protocol developed to facilitate this process.
-They allow us to establish a bidirectional contact between a client (or several clients) and a server.
+They allow us to establish bidirectional contact between a client (or several clients) and a server.
 You can think of your web browser as a client, for example.
 The server can be a background program running on your system.

-WebSocket is a communication protocol for the client-server model; To understand WebSocket, it's best to compare the specialty of WebSocket over HTTPS.
+WebSocket is a communication protocol for the client-server model; to understand WebSocket, it is best to compare the specialty of WebSocket over HTTPS.

 http vs websocket